 If You Really Care About Kate Middleton's Health, You'll Stop Talking About Her Weight

-Take all the talk about Kate Middleton's weight, for instance.
-By late 2025, her already thin frame seemed noticeably thinner in photographs.
+Even so, by late 2025, her already thin frame seemed noticeably thinner in photographs.
 As a result, many fans began wondering online about what was causing her to seemingly drop pounds.
 Though a significant number positioned their thoughts as caring, they actually might have been making it harder for the Princess of Wales to speak up or, if needed, get help.
+This isn't to suggest that an eating disorder was behind Middleton's svelte silhouette; she may just as likely have been experiencing an outcome from the serious health condition she faced.
+However, in the era of real-time social media, your concerns could reach that person — and the world — in seconds.
+Vividly highlighting someone's possible health issues can lead to unintended and detrimental consequences, especially if it causes them to shy away from getting needed help.

 For the study, 146 subjects (mostly women) completed a survey and assessments to determine their level of perceived stigma around a hypothetical person with anorexia nervosa (one type of eating disorder).
 The results showed that the people who stigmatized the condition tended to place blame on those with the disorder.
 As a consequence, the study concluded that the person with the disorder was less apt to take positive behavioral steps toward treatment.